TobbaT/ImagineeringHub/index.md

 title: Imagineering Hub
 ---

-# An Open Fiction Sandbox

-Welcome to the Imagineering Hub!
-You'll find some of my narrative experiments, feel free to enjoy, contribute (story, software, whatever) or give feedback!
-Most of this uses open licenses, see the full repo at https://github.com/TobbaT/ImagineeringHub .
+Welcome to the Imagineering Hub, an open fiction sandbox!
+You'll find some of my narrative experiments (AI-assisted), feel free to enjoy, contribute (story, software, whatever) or give feedback!
+Content and code are available under open licenses, [you can see the full repo](https://github.com/TobbaT/ImagineeringHub) for details.

 ## Table of Contents